Temporomandibular Joint Disorders: Jaw Problems & Jaw Alignment in Encino

-However, few things are known; injury to the face like a heavy blow or whiplash may lead to TMD.
+However, a few things are known.
+Injury to the face like a heavy blow or whiplash may lead to TMD.
 This will affect your facial muscles, joints, and jaw.
-In a situation where you grind or pressurize your jaws, arthritis to the joint, movement of the disc in between the ball and socket of the joint, and stress.
-All these may lead to temporomandibular joint disorders.
 Pain caused by TMD may be continuous, permanent or temporary, it all depends on the severity and treatment.
 TMJ’s occurrence is more prevalent between the ages of 20 and 40 and can be one or both sides of the jaw.

 The following are common symptoms of TMJ:

-- Trouble with biting and chewing as there is a feeling of the non-fixing if the upper and lower jaw
+- - Trouble with biting and chewing as there is a feeling of discomfort in the upper and lower jaw

-- Pain and tenderness which affect talking, chewing or other mouth movement.
+- - Pain and tenderness which affect talking, chewing or other mouth movements.

 Diagnosis and Other Causes of TMJ

-A visit to the dentist may also reveal the causative element of TMJ.
-This condition may not have been caused by the already identified issues but tooth decay, arthritis, gum problems, and other gum diseases.
-The dentist will need to carry out a physical examination of your dentition and mouth in order to trace the root cause of the condition.
+A visit to the dentist may also reveal the cause of TMJ.
+This condition may have been caused by the already identified issues like tooth decay, arthritis, gum problems, and other gum diseases.
+The dentist will need to carry out a physical examination of your teeth and mouth in order to trace the root cause of the condition.
 Expect the dentist to do the following:

-- Listening to the jaw to ascertain if they make a clicking, popping or grating sound
+- - Listening to the jaw to make sure if they make a clicking, popping or grating sound

-After these steps, if there is no solution in sight, you will be referred to an oral surgeon who will carry out another thorough examination depending on the pain you are going through.
-You can also take some precautions at home by doing the following;
+After these steps, if there is no solution in sight, you will be referred to an oral surgeon or ENT who will carry out another thorough examination depending on the pain you are going through.
+You can also take some precautions at home by doing the following:

-- Eating of soft foods that will not require frequent jaw movement
+- - Eating soft foods that will not require frequent jaw movement